ckmuun/QuantumDiary/README.md

 <a name="events-talks"></a>
 # QC Events & Talks

-*Thanks to Özlem Salehi Köken & Zeki Seskir for creating this section.*
+*Special thanks to Özlem Salehi Köken & Zeki Seskir for creating this section.*

 ## QWorld Events
 - [Q&A session with Scott Aaronson on quantum computing from 80s to 20s](http://qworld.lu.lv/index.php/qwebinars/) - July 15, 2020